Up to date South African Rand ZAR to Naira black market exchange rate today

 For example, you have 1 South African Rand at 360 Naira.
 You would not want to sell a South African Rand when it goes down to 270.
 You would rather sell at the same price of 360 or at a higher price.
 I believe you are here to know how much a South African Rand to Naira exchange rate in the black market today.

-South African Rand to Naira Parallel Foreign / Black Market Exchange Rate Today 17th October 2019 time:11:44
+South African Rand to Naira Parallel Foreign / Black Market Exchange Rate Today 14th December 2019 time:02:49

 |1 ZAR||₦ NGN||1 South African Rand = 22 Nigerian Naira|